ShivaShukla08/ShivaShukla08/README.md

 # Hello, I'm Shiva Shukla 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in competitive coding, algorithms optimization, and backend development.
-Here you'll find a variety of projects that showcase my skills and interests.
+I'm a passionate developer with a keen interest in Data Structures and Algorithms, algorithms optimization, and backend development.
+Here you'll find a skills and interests.

 ## 📘 About Me